redpanda-data/connect/resources/docs/processors/README.md

 counting backwards starting from -1.
 E.g. if part = -1 then the selected part will be the last part of the message, if part = -2 then the part before the last element with be selected, and so on.

+## `merge_json`

+Parses selected message parts as JSON blobs, attempts to merge them into one single JSON value and then writes it to a new message part at the end of the message.
+Merged parts are removed unless `retain_parts` is set to true.

+If the list of target parts is empty the processor will be applied to all message parts.
+Part indexes can be negative, and if so the part will be selected from the end counting backwards starting from -1.
+E.g. if part = -1 then the selected part will be the last part of the message, if part = -2 then the part before the last element with be selected, and so on.

 ## `noop`